acmumn/website/content/involvement.md

 Say Hello!
 ----------

-One way to get involved in ACM is to attend our Open Houses — we host an “Open House” every Tuesday from 4-6pm for new members where we just hang out, play music, study, and etc. **These open houses also count towards the three-event requirement for membership!**
+One way to get involved in ACM is to attend our Open Houses — we host an “Open House” every Wednesday from 4-6pm for new members where we just hang out, play music, study, and etc. **These open houses also count towards the three-event requirement for membership!**

 Otherwise, hang out around the room!
 The room is open to non-members outside of Open Houses when members are present.
 This doesn’t really count towards the three-event membership requirement, but if you’d like to get to know the ACM better, being around will give you a general idea of what happens; you might even make some new friends!